ccswbs/UoGd7-Training/sidebar.md

 ## Configuring a Menu Block

 1. From the administration bar, navigate to `Structure` > `Blocks`.
-2. Find thew menu block you just created in the list of blocks.
+2. Find the menu block you just created in the list of blocks.